• Menu

 Two miles high on Trail Ridge Road through RMNP.
 Photo: Don Graham

-There is a lot to do through the whole route.
+There is a lot to do throughout the whole route.
 Although the entire Trail Ridge is not accessible during winter months due to the dangers of heavy snowfall, you can still access portions of it closest to the entrance at Grand Lake and Estes Park.
-Biking, camping and sky gazing (night time) are the most popular activities to do in the byway.
+Biking, camping, and sky gazing (nighttime) are the most popular activities to do in the byway.

 Sightseers will be in paradise here with the stunning overlooks.
 Trail Ridge Road features plenty of interesting spots to stop by and take in the scene:

-• Many Parks Curve offers an amazing view of the Moraine Park
+• Many Parks Curve offers an amazing view of Moraine Park

 • Lava Cliffs overlooks cliffs of lava that were formed millions of years ago